mancdaz/abell/README.md

 ----------------------
 #### Creating an asset type
-Sending a dictionary with the following parameters will create an asset type  in Abell.
+Sending a dictionary with the following parameters will create an asset type  in abell.
 ###### Parameters:
 ```
 {"type": "asset_type",